rianac/advent_of_code_2023/Day13/README.md

 ## Day 13

 In order to be able to compare rows each to other as well as columns, I decided to represent input grid redundantly twofold - as a list of rows as well as a list of columns.
-Parsing input into a list of rows was quite easy by a two liner.
+Parsing input into a list of rows was quite easy by a two-liner.
 Then I transformed it into a list of columns - I created a matrix from lines, transposed the matrix (changed rows and columns) and transformed it into a list of lists back.

 The algorithm was based on stating, which rows/columns should be identical to represent reflexion.
 First, I prepared lists of corresponding index pairs.
 Subsequent reflection check of different reflection lines was easy - just strictly following prepared index pairs.

-In the second part I realized, that there is no need to find the positions of smudges - only find those reflexion candidates which were hampered by exactly one smudge somewhere on the grid.
+In the second part I realized, that there is no need to find the exact positions of smudges - only to find those reflexion candidates which were hampered by exactly one smudge somewhere on the grid.

 ## What I have learnt: